DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date to apply “in response to detecting that second data is transmitted, the remote UE determines to start timing by the data inactivity timer” as taught by Back into the system of Hong, so that it provides a way for the base station to start a data inactivity timer for a relay UE that has established a sidelink connection with the corresponding remote UE, when starting a data inactivity timer for the remote UE (Back, See ¶.226).

 Regarding claim 11, Hong and Back disclose “wherein the second data comprises at least one of: a sidelink media access control (MAC) service data unit (SDU) or a sidelink media access control (MAC) protocol data unit (PDU) carrying a Uu bearer of the remote UE; or an MAC SDU or an MAC PDU carrying data transmitted to a base station (Hong, See Fig.9 and ¶.8, SL data inactivity timer, Uu data inactivity timer; Back, See ¶.156, UE receives a MAC SDU from the network in the connected mode and then the UE may start or restart a data inactivity timer configured by the network; See Figs.13-14 and ¶.220, a base station transmits a MAC PDU to a remote UE through a relay UE).”
-Therefore, this claim is rejected with the similar reasons and motivation set forth in the rejection of claim 2.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date to apply “an MAC SDU or an MAC PDU” as taught by Back into the system of Hong, so that it provides a way of receiving/transmitting data inactivity timer being comprised within a MAC PDU or a MAC SDU (Back, See ¶.156 and ¶.220).

 Regarding claim 12, Hong discloses “the remote UE receives a data inactivity timer duration transmitted by a network device; and the remote UE executes a first operation in response to timeout of the data inactivity timer (See Fig.9 and ¶.8-9, Uu data inactivity timer between gNB and remote UE; See S1300 & S1310 Fig.13 for operation of expiration of Uu data inactivity timer at the remote UE).”

-Regarding claim 13, Hong discloses “the executing a first operation comprises at least one of the following: entering an idle state; reestablishing an RRC connected state; or transmitting a second instruction message to relay UE (See ¶.137, a UE enters an RRC_IDLE state; See Fig.12, RRC_IDLE state start).”
+Regarding claim 13, Hong discloses “the executing the first operation comprises at least one of the following: entering an idle state; reestablishing an RRC connected state; or transmitting a second instruction message to a relay UE (See ¶.137, a UE enters an RRC_IDLE state; See Fig.12, RRC_IDLE state start).”

 Regarding claim 14, Hong discloses “the second instruction message is configured to indicate at least one of: a connection state of the remote UE; or the relay UE to release a Uu bearer corresponding to the remote UE (See S1110 & S1130 Fig.11, the relay UE releases RRC connection with the remote UE).”